JP Keating – Acting Chief Executive Officer / Chief Operations Officer

 JP holds a Masters in International Commercial Law from Griffith College Dublin, is a Graduate member of the Australian Institute of Company Directors, and Expert Practitioner of The International Association for Contract & Commercial Management (IACCM).

 Dr Justin Bowra – Founder and Medical Director

-Justin is the CEO and founder of ConnectedMed.
-He is an experienced senior emergency physician and Fellow of the Australasian College for Emergency Medicine (FACEM).
-He is also the deputy chair of the ACEM ultrasound subcommittee, the ACEM representative on the ultrasound group of the International Federation of Emergency Medicine, and a Professor for the Ultrasound Leadership Academy.
-He is a published author (Emergency Ultrasound Made Easy, Bowra and McLaughlin, 2nd ed) and is also a Medical Advisor to Echonous Pty Ltd. His passions include telehealth, tele-education and ultrasound.
+A Fellow of the Australasian College for Emergency Medicine (FACEM), Justin is an experienced senior emergency physician with more than 25 years experience working in the hospital system, both in Australia and overseas.
+He is also the ACEM representative on the ultrasound group of the International Federation of Emergency Medicine, a Professor for the Ultrasound Leadership Academy, and Director of Emergency Ultrasound at Royal North Shore Hospital in Sydney.
+A former member of the ACEM ultrasound subcommittee, Justin is also a published author (Emergency Ultrasound Made Easy, Bowra and McLaughlin, 2nd ed and Point of Care Ultrasound for Emergency Medicine and Resuscitation, 1st ed) and is also a Medical Advisor to Echonous Pty Ltd. His passions include telehealth, tele-education and ultrasound.